 Historical Work: Exploration activity within this region has been limited due to its remote location.
 During the 1950’s regional copper exploration became prominent with the discovery of Galore Creek.
 During the 1980’s another increase of regional exploration took place after the discovery of the Snip mine as well as Johnny Mountain.
 The first recorded exploration activity on the Sugar Property was undertaken by the British Columbia Ministry of Energy, Mines and Resources in completing a large scale stream sediment sampling program throughout the region.
 This led to the staking of the original Sugar claims in 1987 by Lacana Exploration Inc a subsidiary of Corona Corporation.
 The two years that followed saw mapping and sampling occur from fly camps located across the property.
 A total of 524 rock samples were collected by Lacana focusing on multiple showings that included magnetite zinc skarn showings as well as porphyry style quartz veining hosting chalcopyrite and pyrite (Jones, 1989).

-In 2014 Coast Mountain Geological Ltd did one-day reconnaissance on behalf of Hydro Capital Corp.
+In 2014 Coast Mountain Geological Ltd did a one-day reconnaissance on behalf of Hydro Capital Corp.
 A total of 15 rock samples were taken focusing on the high–grade copper and zinc showings in the north central portion of the property.

 The Golden Triangle region of Northwestern British Columbia is one of the most richly mineralized areas in the world.
 The tally of total gold ounces in the Golden Triangle only represents half of the contained metal value since the region also hosts an equivalent value in silver, copper, lead, zinc and other metals.
 Although the Golden Triangle is dominated by large porphyry copper-gold deposits, the region also hosts a variety of other deposit types.
 For example, Eskay Creek, a volcanogenic massive sulphide (VMS) deposit, produced 3 million ounces of gold and 160 million ounces of silver from ore with a spectacular grade of 49 g/t gold and 2,406 g/t silver.
 That deposit was so rich that Barrick transported the untreated ore to a smelter in the United States.